ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/indexing-polymorphic-data.markdown

 ## Other ways

-Another option would be to modify the way we generate the Entity-Name for subclasses of `Animal`, like so:
+Another option would be to modify the way we generate the Entity-Name for subclasses of `Animal`, like this:

 {CODE other_ways_1@Indexes\IndexingPolymorphicData.cs /}